-Continuing the vision of Family Access Days, Parent University collaborated with the Counseling Department and the Career & Technical Education (CTE) Department, TMCC, and UNR to host Chart the Course for middle and high school families at the University of Nevada Reno.
-Over two-hundred families attended the event with thirty workshops along with more than 15 partners assist students on their paths to college, careers & the military.
+Continuing the vision of Family Access Days, Parent University collaborated with the Counseling Department and the Career & Technical Education (CTE) Department to host Chart the Course for Middle and High School families at the University of Nevada Reno.
+Over two-hundred families attended the event with thirty workshops on the pathways to college, careers & the military.
 The full-day event was held in February and included breakfast, lunch, childcare, and transportation, translation, and interpretation.